g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 ### `categoriesLimitInHeader = 6`

 Limit the number of categories displayed in the header, the default is **6**.

+### `# headerBottomText = ""`

+Add text at the bottom of the header, support html.
+This is usually used as a description of the website information.

 ### `rss = true`